surasuraharsha/Preddii-Assignment_22B2442/README.md

 Use the dropdown menu to Choose a manual (e.g., sample-service-manual.pdf).

-Note: The app only detects PDFs placed inside the project folder.

 Click the 🚀 Index Manual button.

 Wait for the success message.
-The system is reading and indexing the text.
+The system is now reading and indexing your file.

 Step 2: Ask a Question
 Go to the main input box labeled "Enter your question".